 Program Requirements

-The Ph.D. is awarded for original research performed under the guidance of a thesis advisor.
+The Ph.D. is awarded for original research performed, publicly defended, and published under the guidance of a thesis advisor.
 The formal requirements for this degree are:

-1. Completion of six graduate-level courses, including the four required core and elective courses.
+1. Completion of six graduate-level courses, including the two required core and four elective courses.

-2. Completion of an annual research evaluation each year.
+2. Completion of an annual research evaluation by the end of June.

-3. Serve as a teaching assistant for at least two required courses.
+3. Serve as a teaching assistant for two ChemBE courses.

 4. Completion in the first semester of departmental safety requirements (see Handbook for more information).